AiqraAI/resonancedb/README.md

 ## 🔍 What Is ResonanceDB?

-When you tap a surface — glass, wood, metal, plastic — it vibrates in a unique way.
+When you tap a surface, glass, wood, metal, plastic, it vibrates in a unique way.
 These **vibration signatures** (resonant frequencies, damping, harmonics) reveal:
 - Material type
 - Temperature
 - Thickness